-First of all, let’s keep in mind that WooCommerce is eCommerce software, while Shopify and Bigcommerce are eCommerce services that don’t require any installation per se.
+First of all, let’s keep in mind that WooCommerce is eCommerce software, while Shopify and BigCommerce are eCommerce services that don’t require any installation per se.
 To get started with WooCommerce, you first need to find a good host, install WordPress on your account, and only then you can proceed to the WooCommerce part of the deal.
 Luckily, these days all good web hosts offer one-click installs for WordPress.
-(For that, we recommend WooCommerce hosting with SiteGround.)
+(For that, we recommend WooCommerce hosting with Bluehost.)

 Once you have WordPress, basically all you do is install the main WooCommerce plugin, activate it, and you’re good to go.

 WooCommerce will then take you through their on-boarding wizard, and help you set all the operating details of your online store.

 During which, the purpose of each page within the store is explained, you get to set the store’s locale (currency, location, default units), taxes, online payments integration, and other things.

 The only downside in all this is that you somehow need to get your hands on a WordPress site in the first place.
 And okay, I know this is not particularly a problem for you maybe, but we have to remember that WordPress can be quite confusing to a beginner, and the need to first set up a WordPress site and only then a WooCommerce store is far from intuitive.

 Even after you do manage to install everything, the ongoing work with your store isn’t as clear as it is with Shopify, for example.
 Even looking at the main WordPress sidebar, it becomes clear that the eCommerce components get a bit lost among all the other WordPress-proper stuff: